1. Prices start at $32 month or $99 annually

 Skillshare review: Should I get a subscription?

-If you have a thirst for knowledge, then a subscription to Skillshare will make you very happy.
-If you’ve ever wondered about the night sky, using formulae in Excel, or wanted to learn about AI for beginners, then there’s something here for you.
-And that’s true of almost every subject.
-It scratches the surface, and answers your questions, but isn’t the same as taking a dedicated course in the subject.
+If you have a thirst for knowledge, then a subscription to Skillshare (opens in new tab) will make you very happy.
+It's one of the best online learning platforms currently available and it can help you learn about everything from astronomy to AI.
+That said, it mostly scratches the surface on topics, but it isn’t really the same as taking a dedicated course in the subject.

 This isn’t really a criticism – you’re not signing up for college, after all – and there is so much content on offer it’s hard to imagine being without something to watch, as you skip from a course on the night sky to one about moles, and those moles turning out to have more to do with chemistry than lawn care.